Job Costing Software for Small Contractors

 - Missing original line items.

-Job costing software should connect materials to the job through purchase orders and bills.
+This is why job costing software should connect materials to the job through purchase orders and bills.
+With that link in place, you can see at a glance:

 - What was ordered.